-FD&D that identify equipment performance issues are fundamentally a type of analytics.
-FD&D offerings are typically equipment-centric, and characterized by pre-defined rules that are based on an engineering model of a piece of equipment.
-For example, FDD rules for a type of Packaged AHU.
+FDD that identify equipment performance issues are a type of analytics.
+FDD offerings are typically equipment-centric and characterized by predefined rules that are based on an engineering model of a piece of equipment.

 Because of the model-based approach, most FDD products employ pre-written rules based on known models of equipment.
-Programmable analytic tools like SkySpark, provide more flexibility, enabling experienced engineers to implement rules based on their knowledge about their own specific building systems.
-They are not limited to only rules and algorithms defined by the software provider.
+Programmable analytic tools like SkySpark, provide more flexibility, enabling experienced engineers to implement rules based on their knowledge about their own specific equipment systems.
+They are not limited to only rules and algorithms defined by the software provider or equipment manufacturer.

 Time of implementation.
-Generally FDD requires that an engineering model of the equipment be developed before hand.
+Generally, FDD requires that an engineering model of the equipment be developed beforehand.
 In this respect they require significant pre-knowledge of the system.
 The rules are "part of the product" versus being programmable on a project specific basis.
-As such, FDD rules are often not flexible for use on custom, built-up central systems, and typically don't identify building level operational issues.
+As such, FDD rules are often not a good fit for use on custom, "built-up" systems, and typically don't address whole-building level operational issues.
 The fact that no two buildings are alike can further limit where FDD techniques can be applied.
 And because of the dependence on predefined equipment models FDD is typically not a good fit for ad hoc analysis - i.e., "I have this idea about a behavior I want to look for".

 Processing Location.
-FDD solutions are typically applied as a separate software application that pulls data from a BAS system.
+FDD solutions are typically applied as a separate software application that pulls data from a control system.
 The software may be installed locally or hosted in the cloud.
-Some FFD algorithms can be programmed into BAS controllers, but this requires "touching" the control system.
+In some cases, FFD algorithms can be programmed into controllers, but this requires "touching" the control system.

 Data Scope.
-FDD rules are typically focused on the predefined points associated with a known piece of equipment.
-They may include data such as weather, but do not typically encompass external data, like age of building, historical energy consumption, type of facility, square footage, type of equipment, or provide the ability to rollup and correlate data across hundreds of pieces of equipment.
+FDD rules are typically focused on the predefined points associated with a specific piece of equipment.
+They do not typically encompass external data or provide the ability to roll up and correlate data across hundreds of pieces of equipment.

 Time Range.
 FDD rules typically look at real time conditions or data from a sliding window of time - such as the last hour or day.
-Ad hoc analysis of random time periods (i.e., last August vs this June) may not be available.
+Ad hoc analysis of random time periods (i.e., last August vs this June) may not be available

 Presenting Results.
 With SkySpark, timelines show the occurrence and duration of faults (sparks) along with their correlation to other conditions or issues, giving operators insight into the cause of the issue.
-And Help associated with each rule provides operators with instructions for resolution or further investigation.
+And "Help" associated with each rule provides operators with instructions for resolution or further investigation, as shown at the right \rightarrow

+Site Rule Duration 1p 2p Зр 4p 5p

+Gaithersburg 🔿 AHU Cool-Heat Mode Cycling 3.75hr

+AHU Fan Short Cycling 3hr

-AHU Outside Damper Stuck Open
+() AHU Outside Damper Stuck Open 3hr

-Damper should be closed, but temp differential between mixed air sensor and return air sensor indicates that significant outside air is being mixed.
-If mixed sensor is not available we use discharge sensor but only when unit is not cooling nor heating.

-Recommended Actions

-- 1. Look to see if damper control signal is - oscillating 2.
-Look to see if damper is being comm open during times sparks are found 3.
-Manually check damper to see if linkage is broken or stuck
+Damper should be closed, but temp differentia and return air sensor indicates that significant if mixed sensor is not available we use dischai unit is not cooling nor heating.
+Recommended Actions 1.
+Look to see if damper control signal is 2.
+Look to see if damper is being comman sparks are found 3.
+Manually check damper to see if linkag outside air is being mixed. rge sensor but only when bacillating ided open during times

 Priority: Medium

-Alarms, Analysis Tools, FDD and Analytics Analysis Tools
+Analysis Tools